-When you're done, share your work in the practice box below.
+When you’re finished, share your work in the Pro Practice Workshop here (and if you’re not a member yet, you can join here).
 Then, leave feedback for three of your fellow writers on their short stories!

 Sarah Gribble is the author of dozens of short stories that explore uncomfortable situations, basic fears, and the general awe and fascination of the unknown.
 She just released Surviving Death, her first novel, and is currently working on her next book.